 Congratulations on your acceptance!

-If you have received an email from us with an offer of admission, welcome to the McGill undergraduate law program!
+If you have received an email from us with an offer of admission, welcome to the McGill BCL/LLB program!
 You are among a select group of students hailing from a variety of career aspirations, backgrounds and life experiences who have demonstrated great intellectual curiosity, community engagement, insight (cultural, economic, political, social and otherwise), leadership, ability to work with others, openness to diversity, maturity, ethical sense, judgment, and potential for development through opportunity or adversity.
 Your future professors and your fellow upper-year students look forward to meeting you.

 What should I do now?